Call for Participation

 At a Glance

-- All papers will be archived in the ACM and Eurographics Digital Libraries
+• All papers are archived in the ACM and Eurographics Digital Libraries

-- Select papers will be featured in Computer Graphics Forum
+• Select papers are featured in Computer Graphics Forum

 Introduction